Harmony Financial AdvisorsHarmony

 What happens to a SARSEP if the business is sold?

 If the business changes ownership, the new owner can continue the SARSEP as long as the plan structure remains intact.
 However, the new owner cannot establish a new SARSEP — only maintain the existing one.
 A change in ownership is a good time to evaluate whether a different plan type would work better.
+If the successor business already has a retirement plan of its own, integrating the SARSEP participants may require a plan amendment or termination.
+The compliance steps at acquisition are specific enough that the new owner should review the plan with an ERISA-familiar advisor before the ink dries on the purchase.

 Do you charge a commission to replace a SARSEP?